 Our restaurant businesses generated after-tax earnings in each of the last three years.
 Restaurant businesses include Steak n Shake and Western.
 As of September 24, 2014, Steak n Shake comprised 416 company-operated restaurants and 124 franchised units.
 Western comprised 4 company-operated restaurants and 71 franchised units.
 Steak n Shake's same-store sales increased in each of the last 23 quarters.
 Steak n Shake's same-store sales increased 2.9%, 2.2% and 3.8% during 2014, 2013, and 2012, respectively.
 Steak n Shake's same-store traffic increased 2.0%, 2.1%, and 3.7% during 2014, 2013, and 2012, respectively.
-The term "same-store sales" refers to the sales of Company-operated units open at least 18 months at the beginning of the current period and remained open through the end of the period.
+The term "same-store sales" refers to the sales of company-operated units open at least 18 months at the beginning of the current period and remained open through the end of the period.
 Same-store traffic measures the number of patrons who walk through the same units.

-Our insurance business is composed of First Guard Insurance Company and its agency, 1st Guard Corporation (collectively "First Guard"), which we acquired on March 19, 2014.
+Our insurance business is composed of First Guard which we acquired on March 19, 2014.
 First Guard is a direct underwriter of commercial trucking insurance, selling physical damage and nontrucking liability insurance to truckers.
 Our insurance business generated after-tax earnings of \$964 during fiscal year 2014.

 Our media business is composed of Maxim.
 We acquired certain assets and liabilities of Maxim on February 27, 2014.
-Maxim is a brand management company whose business lies principally in media and licensing.
-Our media business generated an aftertax loss of \$9,949 from the purchase date to the end of the fiscal year.
+Maxim's business lies principally in media and licensing.
+Our media business generated an after-tax loss of \$9,949 from the purchase date to the end of the fiscal year.